What sort of church are we?

 We welcome everyone of all faiths and none to join us.
 We don’t judge and have a variety of services that aim to meet the needs of our community.
 You’ll find us singing modern worship songs alongside more traditional hymns.

 Children are welcome at all services.
-Our Investigators group has special activities during term time except on first Sundays and is open to all children.
-There’s also a carpeted area with toys so that you can bring children to any service without worrying about how to entertain them.
+There’s a carpeted area with toys so that you can bring children to any service without worrying about how to entertain them.

 When are the services?

 You can join us for services at the following times:

 - Suspended from August 2021 until we appoint a new vicar (Derek’s last Sunday 8am said communion service will be 25th July 2021)